nicolas931010/rcn_reading/2023_readings.md

 #### Reading schedule

-We divided our readings into six general topics that fall under the general theme of the applications of genetic tools in conservation intervention.
-For each topic, there will be two main papers (in bold), and two supplementary papers that provide additional background to the topic.
-We will spend two weeks per topic, so if your group meet weekly, you can read one main paper per week and scan the supplemenary papers depending on your interest.
+We divided our readings into six different topics that fall under the general theme of the applications of genetic tools in conservation intervention.
+For each topic, there will be two main papers and one or two supplemental papers that provide additional background to the topic.
+We will spend two weeks per topic, so if your group meet weekly, you can read one main paper per week and scan the supplemenal papers depending on your interest.
 If your group meet biweekly, we have chosen one out of the two main papers that we recommend you to focus on for each topic.

 #### Navigating Slack